-The painted gradients in all of my work reject the brush and hand; the color transitions and distinctions are hardly distinguishable from digital production.
-Multiple layers cover each and are blended until every mark is eliminated: a technique mimicking digital fabrication, despite my working solely with the boundaries of oil paint, a substrate, and the hand.
+The painted gradients in all of my work reject the brush and hand; the color transitions are hardly distinguishable from digital production.
+Multiple layers cover each and are blended until every mark is eliminated: a technique which mimics digital fabrication, despite my working solely with the boundaries of oil paint, a substrate, and the hand.
 This act in itself is a tongue-in-cheek slight, given the limitless potential of achieving such pristine images with the aid of technology.
-Choosing to create such images using traditional painting methods is both humbling and intentionally defiant.
+Choosing to create these images using traditional painting methods is both humbling and intentionally defiant.
 Compositionally, geometric shapes are often used as a frame around a frame, demarcating an entryway into an empty place, creating a lens as the viewer’s point of view.
 Through the pristine level of finish in my subject matter, I participate in the historical tradition of realistic portraiture and still life painting.
 In contrast, hyperbolic color palettes and juxtapositions of these objects against abstracted formal elements allow me to situate my pieces in a fictional, artificial space, both highlighting and re-contextualizing reality.